How to Use SQL Management Studio for Database Administration

 - Configure Restore Options: Adjust settings as needed.

-- Click OK: Restore the database.
+- Click OK: SSMS will restore the database.

-Step 8: Monitor and Optimize Performance
+Step 7: Monitor and Optimize Performance

 SSMS includes tools to monitor and optimize database performance: